jdmar3-comp426/a99-simon-says/README.md

 Required dependencies for this project are better-sqlite3, browser-sync, bulma, concurrently, cors, express, and md5.

-To install browser-sync, run the following command inside terminal: $ npm install browser-sync and $ npx browser-sync start -sw to start the browser.
+- To install browser-sync, run the following command inside terminal: $ npm install browser-sync and $ npx browser-sync start -sw to start the browser.

-Bulma can be installed as a dependency using $ npm install bulma command.
+- Bulma can be installed as a dependency using $ npm install bulma command.

-We can install express using $ npm install express command.
+- We can install express using $ npm install express command.
 This will be used as a web server for our API

-Then we install the md5 package for our passwords using the $ npm install md5 command.
+- Then we install the md5 package for our passwords using the $ npm install md5 command.

-We need a database for which we use JS implementation of a sqlite3 database.
+- We need a database for which we use JS implementation of a sqlite3 database.
 This can be done through the $ npm install better-sqlite3 command.

-In addition, we need another package to make our client and server run concurrently through $ npm install concurrently.
+- In addition, we need another package to make our client and server run concurrently through $ npm install concurrently.

 The game will be run through browser-sync and launched via a localhost.
 From there, users may enter their login information and begin playing the game.

 ****Credit and License****

-Collaborators: Maya Agnihotri, John Poltorak, Ellen Hayes, Cole Hoffman, Aryaman Agrawal
+- Front End Lead/Plan Manager – Maya Agnihotri
+- Back End Lead – Cole Hoffman
+- Database Lead – John Poltorak
+- Design Lead/Review Manager – Ellen Hayes
+- Documentation Manager - Aryaman Agrawal

+We also met with Rushil Shah for guidance on this project

 License documentation inlcuded in LICENSE file.